Automattic/git-conceal/SECURITY.md

 - **Key derivation**: HMAC key is derived from the encryption key using HKDF-SHA256, for proper key separation.

 This ensures that:
-- The same plaintext always produces the same ciphertext (required for git)
+- The same plaintext always produces the same ciphertext (required for Git)
 - The encryption key and HMAC key are cryptographically separated
 - Any modification to the encrypted data is detected
 - Using the wrong key results in authentication failure, not garbage output